csarakasidis/ilias-art.github.io/_projects/2018-06-30-demo-project.md

 ---
 title: 'Portfolio'
-subtitle: 'List of arts from our art gallery.'
+subtitle: 'List of artworks from our art gallery.'
 date: 2018-06-30 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/sculptures/Platos_cave.jpg'